NinjaMaki/FileCrypt/README.md

 # FileCrypt
- Encrypt and decrypt ur file
+ Encrypt and decrypt ur file with low efficiency :(